modder-c/yiimp/README.md

 <h2 align="left"> Container-Environment </h3>

+** important notice: intented for local usage. if you want it to be available on public network you have to add more security rules like firewalling **

-Makefile cointains some helper commands for easier handling
+info: the Makefile in this repo only cointains some helper commands for easier handling

 <h3 align="left"> Requirements </h3>

 * Linux
 * Mysql
 * Docker or Podman
-* Memcached

 <h3 align="left"> build docker </h3>